 - Mix until you barely have streaks of flour, but do NOT overmix.
 It will be lumpy and not completely mixed and that is fine.

-- Add ¾ cup blueberries and stir lightly to combine with a rubber spatula.
+- Add ¾ cup fresh or frozen blueberries and stir lightly to combine with a rubber spatula.

 - Divide evenly among the muffin cups or muffin liners.